stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 - Support for Internet Explorer 11
 - Searching (including a programmatic API)
 - Printing
+- (limited) support for forms
+- (limited) support for signatures (lacking verification of the signature, so use on your own risk!)
 - Sidebar with thumbnails, outlines, and attachments
 - Rotating
 - Download and upload